rlam13/aws-csa/README.md

 If multiple values are returned, random one chosen by client

 * Weighted Routing Policy
-Control the percentage of request to a specific endpoint
-Helpful to test percentage of traffic on a new app version, if needed
+Route traffic to multiple resources in proportions you specify Helpful to test percentage of traffic on a new app version, if needed
 Can split traffic between two regions
 Can be associated with health checks

 * Latency Routing Policy
 Redirect to the server that has the least latency
-Beneficial when latency of users is a priority
 Latency determined by user to designated AWS Region
-** Germany could be directed to the US, if that's the lower latency
+  - Germany could be directed to the US, if that's the lower latency

+* Health Checks
+Have X health checks failed - unhealthy (default 3)
+After X health checks passed - healthy (default 3)
+Default health check interval: 30s (can set to 10s - costs more)
+Approximately 15 health checkers will check the endpoint health
+Can use HTTP/TCP and HTTPS health checks (no SSL verification)
+Possibility of integrating health check with CloudWatch

+Health checks can be linked to Route53 DNS queries

+* Failover Routing Policy
+For active/passive failover

+* Geo Location Routing Policy
+Routing based on user location (different from latency based)

+* Multivalue Answer Routing Policy
+Deploy when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random